zhouxuguang/vk_raytracing_tutorial_KHR/raytrace_tutorial/16_ray_query/README.md

 # 16 Ray Query - Tutorial
 ![](/docs/images/16.png)

 This tutorial demonstrates how to implement **Monte Carlo path tracing** using Vulkan's ray query extension within compute shaders, offering an alternative to traditional ray tracing pipelines.
-Ray queries provide inline ray tracing capabilities that give developers greater flexibility and control over the ray tracing process while potentially improving performance for certain use cases.
+Ray queries provide inline ray tracing capabilities that enable procedural control over ray processing within a single shader, which can be beneficial for certain algorithmic approaches and unified shader architectures.

 **This tutorial implements a sophisticated Monte Carlo path tracer** with physically-based materials, multiple light types, and advanced techniques for handling low tessellated geometry and shadow artifacts.